- Born: 17/03/1982

 Pienaar emerged as one of the hottest talents in the game whilst playing for Ajax Amsterdam.
 Before plying his trade in the Eredivisie, he began his career at Ajax Cape Town - the satellite club of the Dutch side.

-Pienaar excelled during his time at Ajax and was part of very forward thinking side that contained one-time Everton man Andy van der Meyde and Zlatan Ibrahimovic - now at Barcelona.
+Pienaar excelled during his time at Ajax and was part of very forward thinking side that contained one-time Everton man Andy van der Meyde and Zlatan Ibrahimovic - now at Paris Saint Germain.

 While in Holland he gained some vital European experience through participation in Ajax's Champions League campaigns.